pic

 @views y = x[1:2] .+ x[2:3]

-One of the most notable applications of @views is in functions.
-By placing @views at the beginning of a function, you automatically convert every slice within the function body and its arguments into a view.
+One of the most notable applications of @views arises in functions.
+When placed at the beginning of a function definition, @views ensures that every slice appearing in the function body or its arguments is treated as a view.

 @views function foo(x)